 Landmine Danger in Croatia: Essential Tips for How to Stay Safe

-Since 1995 when the Serbo-Croatian war ended, there are still undetonated landmines lying around Croatia's countryside.
+Since 1995, when the Croatian War of Independence ended, there are still undetonated landmines lying around Croatia's countryside.
 Here's what you need to know and how to stay safe.

 Photo © iStock/ursusarctos